namfal/portfolio/README.md

 # Portfolio (Work in Progress)

-This is the code for my portfolio.
-Not much to see yet so pls move along...
+This is the code for my portfolio website.
+You can see it in action [here](https://namidev.xyz/)